kimfucious/netlify-forms-formik/README.md

 - Bootswatch ([ Simplex ](https://bootswatch.com/simplex/)) for CSS
 - [Formik](https://www.npmjs.com/package/formik)

-Without extra setup, submitting a form when hosted on Netlify will return a 404 error.
+Without extra setup, submitting a React form when hosted on Netlify will return a 404 error.

+The 404 error can be a bit misleading because, when you look at the code, the form is there.
+It should be found.
+So what's happening?!

-The reason for this is because Netlify's form-bots can't see JavaScript rendered form code.
+The reason is that Netlify's form-bots can't see JavaScript rendered form code.

 So in order to get this working, you need to do a bit of extra work.